 - Make a list of companies that best align with your skills, goals, values

 - Research the companies of interest to you – mark your top prospects

 - Think about what you have to offer

 - Determine the key requirements and skills needed for positions of interest

-- Develop your 30-second commercial – be able to articulate a clear and specific description of yourself, your area of study, experience that can demonstrate relevant skills, and what you want to do
+- Develop your 30-second elevator pitch – be able to articulate a clear and specific description of yourself, your area of study, experience that can demonstrate relevant skills, and what you want to do

 - Focus your résumé to the requirements of the position and the skills you offer